DrewBarnhart/sql-challenge/README.md

 # sql-challenge

-1. Use the provided information to create a table schema for each of the six CSV files.
+I utilized  provided information to create a table schema for each of the six CSV files.
+Then using quick DBD created a map of the files/ diagram of the data.
+Within this i assigned the primary and foreign keys.

 2. Import each CSV file into its corresponding SQL table.

 ## Data Analysis